SoloShown/tempcleaner/README.md

 • Improved System Performance: Removing temporary files can help speed up your computer, especially if it has been running for a long time without a clean-up.

+# ⚠️ Alert ⚠️
-⚠️ Possible Temporary Slowdown: Deleting files from the Prefetch folder may cause some applications to load more slowly the first time they are run after the cleanup.
+• Possible Temporary Slowdown: Deleting files from the Prefetch folder may cause some applications to load more slowly the first time they are run after the cleanup.
 This is because the system needs to rebuild the prefetch data for those applications.
-However, this slowdown is temporary and will not persist after the first launch. ⚠️
+However, this slowdown is temporary and will not persist after the first launch.